 Measuring Test

 Here are some easy measuring tests to practice your skills.
-Look at the red lines we marked and tell us the right measurement based on the reading methods discussed above.
+Examine the red lines I’ve marked and tell me the measurements based on the reading methods discussed earlier.

 Answer: 1 ¼ inch